stuburger/yafl/README.md

 Section components give your forms depth.
 The `name` prop of a `<Section />` will become the key of an object value in your Form.
 If a `<Field />` appears anywhere in a Section's children it will be a property of that Section.
 So, for example, the following piece of JSX

+### Configuration

+#### `name: Name`

+Like a Field, a Section also requires a name prop!
+Corresponds to the name of the object this Section will create on the `formValue`.

+#### `fallback?: T`

+The `fallback` prop is similar to the `defaultValue` prop on the Form component, except that it never gets merged into the `formValue`.

+> **Why you might need this:**
+>
+> A `fallback` is useful if the value for the Section is ever null or undefined.
+A fallback becomes especially handy if a Section or Field component is rendered within a `<Repeat />`.
+Since it doesn't often make much sense to assign anything other than an empty array[] as the default value for a list of things, we can specify a `fallback` to prevent warnings about uncontrolled inputs becoming controlled inputs.

+#### `children: React.ReactNode`

+This usually would not warrent an explanation, but it is important to note if any of the children of a Section (that occur anywhere in the hierarchy) that are of type Section, Field or Repeat will be correctly assigned a corresponding value on the object that this Section will produce.

+### Example

 ```jsx
 // Leaving out some required props for the sake of brevity
 <Form>